Skip to content

 2. Click Execute Tool Length Probe.
 MillMage will execute the GCode shown in the Probing Wizard window.

-Remember — because every CNC machine is different, the method of Z-axis probing you use depends on your CNC machine and available accessories.
+Remember — because every CNC machine is different, the method of Z Axis probing you use depends on your CNC machine and available accessories.

 For more help using MillMage, please visit our forum to talk with MillMage staff and users, or email support.